Want to know more about how you can use a 3D printer in your classroom? Learn about the Dremel 3D45 3D printer here.

 How can I use a makerspace alongside my curriculum?

 The possibilities are as vast as the imaginations of your students.
-All you need is to create a makerspace to witness just how far your students’ thinking and imaginations can go.
+Want to witness just how far your students’ thinking and imaginations can go?
+All you need to do is create a makerspace.

 Take a look at how teachers have created a makerspace in their classrooms: